ltruchot/seed-pixi-typescript/README.md

 # Pixi playground

-A pre installed environnement to work with pixi.js with webpack & typescript.
+A pre installed environnement to work with pixi.js with webpack & typescript for web oriented games/projects.

 Run: `npm start` then browse http://localhost:5000/ with Firefox or Chrome

-Current version: Release v2.0.0 "Typescript & Webpack".
+Current version: Release v3.0.0 "Typescript & Webpack".

 Author: Loïc TRUCHOT